hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 - **Emphasize liveness of the entire UI,** i.e., try to avoid displaying outdated information.
 - **Avoid customer retention** by avoiding flooding the public data sources with proprietary (meta) information.
   Don't force users to make a binary decision between Squeak Inbox Talk and traditional communication interfaces.
+  However, opt-in solutions would be possible.
+- Technical: **Reduce dependencies.**
+  The tool should be loadable with a minimal footstep into a Trunk image.

 ## Use Cases